julie-scherer/dimensional-data-modeling/README.md

     # make down
     ```

-    &rarr; This will stop and remove the Docker container named `my-postgres-container`, and remove the Docker image named `postgres`.
+    &rarr; This will **stop and remove the Docker container** named `my-postgres-container`, and **remove the Docker image** named `postgres`.

+    If you want to recreate the Docker image & start a new container, you will have to go back to Step 2 in this section.

 ### :electric_plug: Connecting to DBeaver